couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	}
  ```

-18. Observe replication change notification and display network activity indicator when the replicators are active.
+18. Add a `replicationProgress:notification` method to observe replication changes and provide notification.
+Also display the network activity indicator when the replicators are active.

  ```objective-c
 	- (void)replicationProgress:(NSNotification *)notification {